ICARO: Innovative Curriculum for Adult Learners on soft skills

-Design an accredited curriculum on soft skills for adult education as part of an innovative methodology with a holistic approach of the adult learner (case management) and with customized training oaths taking into account social and multicultural issues of AE earners, can be achieved effectively only through transnational partnership which own a diverse expertise based on plurality of practices, experience and inputs, gathered by working in various environments and cultures (partner from different 6 countries encompassing different local contexts and approaches)<; Adult learners staff will have the opportunity to exchange experiences and knowledge to offer and innovative and collaborative training programme.
+Design an accredited curriculum on soft skills for adult education as part of an innovative methodology with a holitic approach of the adult learner (case management) and with customized training oaths taking into account social and multicultural issues of AE earners.
+It can be achieved effectively only through transnational partnership which own a diverse expertise based on plurality of practices, experience and inputs, gathered by working in various environments and cultures (partner from different 6 countries encompassing different local contexts and approaches); Adult learners staff will have the opportunity to exchange experiences and knowledge to offer by this innovative and collaborative training programme.

 Servicio Regional de Empleo y Formacion de la Region de Murcia (Spain)